Summer festivals and yatai (food stalls) in Japan

-Yakitori, or grilled chicken on a stick, is one of the most popular Japanese traditional dish.
-The sauce is sweet and savory that goes very well with juicy chicken.
+Yakitori, or grilled chicken on a stick, is one of the most popular Japanese traditional food.
+The sauce is sweet and savory and it goes very well with juicy chicken.

 Karaage, Japanese style deep fried chicken, is crispy and juicy inside.

-It is a Japanese savory pancake that has basically cabbage, pork, and cheese topped with the savory and sweet sauce and mayo.
+Okonomiyaki is a Japanese savory pancake that is made of cabbage, pork, and cheese topped with a savory and sweet sauce and some mayo.

-Stir fried noodle seasoned with sweet and savory sauce that is almost same as the one used for Okonomiyaki sauce.
+Stir-fried noodles seasoned with a sweet and savory sauce that is almost same as the one used for Okonomiyaki sauce.

 Tornado Potato (トルネードポテト)

-French Fries that are made into a shape of spiral.
+French Fries that are made into a shape of a spiral.
 Nice and crispy.

 Grilled corn (toumorokoshi in Japanese) with your favorite seasoning.
 You can choose soy sauce, salt, cheese, garlic, and so on.

 Grilled squid on a stick.
 The Japanese love to eat nicely chewy grilled squid with beer (a cup of beer is usually available in the festival too).